crocs-muni/usable-cert-validation/revocation/gnutls-client/README.md

     - Prints detail information about each certificate from the certificate chain.
 3. `--crl-check`
     - The CRL revocation scheme is performed during the revocation checks.
-    - Implementation guide can be found at [x509errors.org](https://x509errors.org/guides/gnutls-crl).
+    - An implementation guide can be found at [x509errors.org](https://x509errors.org/guides/gnutls-crl).
 4. `--ocsp-check`
     - The OCSP revocation scheme is performed during the revocation checks.
-    - Implementation guide can be found at [x509errors.org](https://x509errors.org/guides/ocsp-crl).
+    - An implementation guide can be found at [x509errors.org](https://x509errors.org/guides/ocsp-crl).
 5. `--ocsp-stapling-check`
     - The OCSP-stapling revocation scheme is performed during the revocation checks.
-    - Implementation guide can be found at [x509errors.org](https://x509errors.org/guides/gnutls-ocsp-stapling).
+    - An implementation guide can be found at [x509errors.org](https://x509errors.org/guides/gnutls-ocsp-stapling).
 6. `--certificate-transparency-check`
-    - Additionally to the revocation checks, the SCTs validation is also performed.
+    - In addition to to the revocation checks, the SCTs validation is also performed.
-    - Implementation guide can be found at [x509errors.org](https://x509errors.org/guides/gnutls-cert-transparency).
+    - An implementation guide can be found at [x509errors.org](https://x509errors.org/guides/gnutls-cert-transparency).
 7. `-h, --help`
     - Display help utility and exit program.